Donor Profile

 Explore the Deep-Dive into Italy’s ODA related to Climate Change

-Education is not a major priority for Italy; however, the issue is largely related to Italy’s work in gender equality.
+Education is not a major priority for Italy but is receiving increased funding in recent years; however, the issue is largely related to Italy’s work in gender equality.

 Read more about Italy’s ODA for Education